moosieth/cse412_group5_phase3/README.md

 If you are unable to use Docker to test our project, please see the demo video [here](https://drive.google.com/file/d/1LtTDmcfhVniaOfdyL-KGJR8d5h6hphKB/view?usp=sharing) for a full walkthrough of our project.

+## UPDATE AS OF 05/28/2023

+This project remains public for the sake of archival / resumes.
+However, it is now missing Firebase credentials.
+In order for this project to fully function, Firebase API credentials are needed to access images.